jose-artacho/ExpenseApp/README.md

 4. Run the app on an emulator or physical device.

 ## Future Improvements
+- Add UnitTests and UITests
+- Error handler
+- Texts localized
 - Add support for editing and deleting expenses.
 - Integrate cloud synchronization for data backup.
-- Implement advanced filtering and reporting features.
+- Implement advanced filtering and reporting features, like block future dates.
-- Add more tests